Breast Cancer Symptoms: When to Worry, When to Wait

 Have you been sick recently?
 Had an infection of some kind?
 That lump in your armpit may be part of your illness, and it should gradually fade away as you start to feel better.

-A rash on your breast, itchy or not, is almost always a skin problem of some kind - especially if it’s on both breasts.
-Maybe you changed your shower gel or laundry detergent; perhaps you’ve been swimming a lot more than usual.
+A rash on your breast, itchy or not, is almost always a skin problem of some kind — especially if it’s on both breasts.
+Maybe you changed your shower gel or laundry detergent; or perhaps you’ve been swimming a lot more than usual.

 If you can’t think of anything obvious that might have caused a rash, keep your eye on it; if it disappears, fine.
 If it doesn’t disappear over the course of several weeks, or if it gets worse (especially if it gets worse suddenly), call the doctor.
 In very rare cases, a breast rash can be a symptom of inflammatory breast cancer.

 If you experience an itchy breast, and it feels like a surface itch, check out the information on breast rash above.
 Even when no rash is visible, itching can be caused by the same factors that cause a rash.

 If the itching feels more internal — you definitely don’t feel like you can scratch it — you might try waiting it out.
 Sometimes it’s a temporary nerve issue; or it might be hormonal, related to your menstrual cycle.

 If the itching gets worse, however, and your breast shows outward signs of change — swelling, rash, redness, or dimpling of the skin — then it’s time to call the doctor.
 You might have mastitis (a breast infection), or inflammatory breast cancer.

 You might occasionally notice discharge from one or both nipples.
 If the discharge happens only when you squeeze your nipples, and if it’s milky, or perhaps light green or light yellow, it’s most likely hormonal.
 Stop squeezing your nipples, and see if there’s any spontaneous discharge; if not, and if there are no other breast changes, it’s probably fine to just wait for it to go away.